johantre/msword-properties-generator/README.md

 ### Customer data
 Customer data changes frequently.
-Every time you need documents to be generated these parameters are different, and are only a few fields.
+Every time you need documents to be generated these parameters are different, and are only a few fields.<br>
 How to provide?
 2 options:
 - Update the [OffersCustomer.xlsx](res/OffersCustomer.xlsx) locally, Git commit & Push it back to this Repo.
 (Requires some Git knowledge)
-- GitHub Actions > Select "Generate, Send and add to Dropbox" workflow > "Run workflow"<br>to generate the documents and have them send to you.<br>
+- GitHub Actions > Select "Generate, Send and add to Dropbox" workflow > "Run workflow"<br>to generate the documents and have them send to the given mail.<br>
 Behind the scenes the Provider data will be picked up to consolidate in the generating of the document pair. (docx & pdf)<br>
 So be aware that you'll need to have your Provider data in there as well for this to work.
 <br><a href="assets/img.png"><img src="assets/img.png" width="200"></a>